The Mask of Dimitrios: Plot

 In 1938, the Dutch mystery writer Cornelius Leyden is visiting Istanbul.
 At an evening soiree, a fan, Colonel Haki of the Turkish police, believes he would be interested in the story of international intriguer and master criminal Dimitrios Makropoulos, whose body was just washed up on a local beach.
 Leyden is immediately captivated by what he learns about the Salonika-born one-time fig packer's tale.

 The two go to a mortuary to view the body, straining the timid writer's stomach.

 Haki then takes Leyden to meet a former lover of Dimitrios, now the madame at a local brothel, igniting a quest that will zig-zag him across Europe.
 Irana Preveza stoically relates her seduction, Dimitrios' sordid dealings, a high life together that came crashing down when he turned paid assassin.
 Recalling his flight, footsteps ahead of police, clutching borrowed francs left unpaid, leaves her doubled over in bitter tears.

-Leyden leaves for Sophia, sharing an overnight train cabin with a congenial obese Englishman traveling on.
+Leyden leaves for Sofia, sharing an overnight train cabin with a congenial obese Englishman traveling on.
 Later, he catches the man ransacking his hotel room.
 Calling himself "Peters", the intruder rants over betrayal by Dimitrios in a smuggling deal that sent him to prison.
 Suspicious of the report of Dimitrios‘ Istanbul death, Peters plans to blackmail him, now a respected Parisian banker, with the truth of his real identity.
 Dangling a half share of a million French franc payoff, he seeks to inveigle Leyden in his scheme, but the Dutchman declines to become ensnared.
 Content to research his book, he follows a clue given him by Peters to Geneva.

-There he meets the suave and aristocratic Wladislaw Grodek, a viper who had once hired Dimitrios to obtain some Yugoslavian military secrets.
-Dimitrios masterfully manipulated a meek minor government official into a gambling debt so great he handed over a strategic minefield chart to clear it.
-Caught, the mouse confessed and committed suicide; Dimitrios, playing both sides, double-crossed Grodek and sold the chart to a rival government.
+There he meets the suave and aristocratic Wladislaw Grodek, a viper who had once hired Dimitrios to obtain some Yugoslavian military secrets for Italy.
+Dimitrios masterfully manipulated a meek minor government official, Karol Bulic, into a gambling debt so great he handed over a strategic minefield chart to clear it.
+Caught, Bulic confessed and committed suicide; Dimitrios, playing both sides, double-crossed Grodek and sold the chart to a rival government.

 Eventually, Peters sends Leyden to Paris, where he intends to spring his trap on Dimitrios.
-He does, and collects his million francs, but the pair is tracked by the Greek to a familiar lair.
+He does, and collects his one million francs in return for his silence about Dimitrios' true identity and nefarious acts; but the pair is tracked by Dimitrios to a familiar lair.
 There Dimitrios coldly shoots Peters twice.
 Leyden, more angry than afraid, launches upon the assailant, sending his revolver flying.
 As they struggle Peters crawls to the gun, then holds Dimitrios at bay.
 He sends Leyden away, who hardly reaches the stairs before three shots are heard.

 Police immediately arrive, and take the garrulous Peters into custody.
 Over his shoulder he bids farewell to Leyden, urging him to send on a copy of his book to him in prison.